| The following is the complete

 who are squeamish about such things, usually involves the use of ferrets

+for medical research and their subsequent sacrifice.
 The toilet tissue argument is what is happening

 on the FML regarding adrenal disease.
 Read carefully; I am *NOT* saying